rust-lang/rust/src/doc/guide.md

 to extend Rust's capabilities.

 You've already used one macro extensively: `println!`.
 When we invoke a Rust macro, we need to use the exclamation mark (`!`).
-There's two reasons that this is true: the first is that it makes it clear when you're using a macro.
+There are two reasons why this is so: the first is that it makes it clear when you're using a macro.
 The second is that macros allow for flexible syntax, and so Rust must be able to tell where a macro starts and ends.
 The `!(...)` helps with this.